 This great bourbon bean comes to us from the traditional coffee region of Apaneca, in El Salvador.
 Leo Muyshondt descends from five generations of coffee producers and has great devotion to quality.
 When looking for a balanced and smooth coffee, El Ausol is yours to try!

 This bourbon washed delivers a clean and balanced cup leaning to the cacao and sugary notes of the legendary great bourbon variety.
-This well rounded, classic coffee brews a smooth cup with sensible but pleasant acidity, and medium body.
+This well rounded, classic coffee brews a rich cup with sensible but pleasant acidity, and full body.
 It is a crowd-pleaser and makes a great choice for your morning or afternoon brew.

 Different brewing methods will highlight different aspects of each roast, making each cup unique.
 As a starting point for brewing this versatile coffee we suggest a 15:1 water to coffee ratio, with water below boiling point.